cajuncoding/cajuncoding.github.io/aboutme.md

 As a Cajun, my personality is very upbeat and outspoken -- occasionally exhibiting the loud-and-proud element that's oh-so prevalent in [South Louisina](http://www.louisianafolklife.org/LT/Articles_Essays/la_3_folk_reg.html#tab3).
 But I also believe heavily in teamwork!
 I’m passionate about software technology, and what I love about consulting is the opportunity it provides to help so many different people, in virtually any industry, use technology to improve their experiences.

 I also fancy myself as a [psuedo-renaissance-man of tech things](https://www.dictionary.com/browse/renaissance-man), dabbling in a wide variety of technology from software design/architecture, to home-auotmation and a dash of electronics here and there.
-And strive to become provificient in the things that most benefit my role as a consultant and make my life or, at least more fun!
+And strive to become proficient in the things that most benefit my role as a consultant and make my life easier, or at least more fun!

 Outside of code, one of my favorite passions, is to express my artistic side with [landscape photography](https://www.flickr.com/photos/77885066@N06/)...always striving to improve and live in the moment of each shutter.